7 Tips for a More Earth-Friendly and Energy-Efficient Home

-With the celebration of Earth Day a short time ago and spring cleaning on the minds of many homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
-The fact is, with only a few small, inexpensive changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
-Here, the home-efficiency pros from Service Experts share techniques on how to start saving right now.
+With the celebration of Earth Day a few weeks ago and spring cleaning on the minds of a lot of homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
+In fact, with only a few small, affordable changes, homeowners could be on their way to saving 20% or more on monthly energy expenses.
+Here, the home-efficiency specialists from share techniques on how to start saving right now.

-A smart thermostat typically saves between 12% to 23% on a power bill, and it’s also a remarkable tool to lower carbon emissions from a household.
-How does this happen?
-Smart thermostats provide more functions than just programming the time of day for your HVAC system to turn on or off.
-A number of smart thermostats are intuitive and can recognize changes in consumption patterns and home activity.
+A smart thermostat typically saves between 12% to 23% on an electricity bill, and it’s also a very good tool to reduce carbon emissions from a home.
+How is that possible?
+Smart thermostats provide more functions than simply programming the time of day for the heating or cooling system to turn on or off.
+Several smart thermostats are intuitive and can detect changes in power use patterns and home activity.
 They can also be programmed while you are away via an app, and can be programmed to send a notification to homeowners about changes that may cause a major increase to their energy bill.

-“This technology saves you money and also makes life easier,” stated Service Experts’ Lisa Lange.
+“This technology saves you money and also makes life easier,” said Service Experts’ Lisa Lange.
 “It’s a low-cost way to improve energy efficiency in your home immediately.”

-Before the summer heat arrives, another eco-friendly move is to set up routine maintenance for your air-conditioning system.
-This will help homeowners avoid significant repairs during the busy season for HVAC service crews and a system that performs optimally minimizes reliance on fossil fuel energy sources.
+Before the summer heat hits, another eco-friendly move is to set up an air-conditioning system tune-up.
+It will help homeowners avoid major repairs during the busy season for HVAC professionals and a system that performs optimally minimizes reliance on fossil fuel energy sources.

-A routine servicing involves cleaning all of the system’s key components, plus testing and making adjustments to the unit’s operating system.
-In addition to checking refrigerant levels and changing out air filters, the condenser located outside the house should also be cleaned and inspected.
+A routine servicing involves cleaning all of the system’s major components, as well as testing and making adjustments to the unit’s operating system.
+In addition to checking refrigerant levels and switching out air filters, the condenser located outside the house should also be cleaned and examined.

 3. Add Insulation

-Putting insulation in a home is an eco-friendly tip that could help save up to 20% on a power bill.
-In many homes, air leaks out through attics, crawl spaces and basements.
-If a room is drafty and has difficulty keeping a consistent temperature, it may be time to inspect your home's attic insulation.
-Cold floors could also be a sign that basement insulation isn’t satisfactory.
+Putting insulation in a home is an eco-friendly tip that could help save up to 20% on an electricity bill.
+In many households, air escapes through attics, crawl spaces and basements.
+If a room is drafty and has trouble maintaining a consistent temperature, it may be time to examine the building’s attic insulation.
+Cold floors could also be a sign that basement insulation isn’t sufficient.
 All of these concerns also lead to additional energy consumption, which leads to increased carbon emissions.

 “Many homeowners are surprised when they learn their home is under-insulated, but it’s actually quite common,” said Lange.
 “The good news is that, just like a smart thermostat, you can see the utility cost savings from this decision very quickly.
 You will also take comfort in knowing that you are helping improve our environment through reduced emissions.

-Windows, ductwork, light sockets and weather stripping around doors are all locations in the home prone to leaks and heat loss or gain (in summer, no one wants muggy air seeping in).
-Let Earth Day be a reminder to green up these areas of the house by making some quick repairs.
-Swapping out old weather stripping and caulking around windows are two economical tasks that are reasonably easy to tackle, said Lange, and will lower the load on HVAC systems and the electrical grid too.
+Windows, ductwork, light sockets and weather stripping around doors are all areas of the home prone to leaks and heat loss or gain (in summer, no one wants hot air seeping in).
+Let Earth Day be a cue to green up these areas of the house by doing some quick repairs.
+Replacing old weather stripping and caulking around windows are two economical tasks that are reasonably easy to tackle, said Lange, and will lower the burden on HVAC systems and the electrical grid too.

-To develop a comfort zoning system for a home, a certified HVAC professional identifies locations in a house based on its layout, sun exposures and the amount of energy demand different areas require.
-The HVAC pro can then design a system that correctly distributes air in the home weighing comfort and energy efficiency.
-These systems commonly use multiple thermostats and adjustments to the ductwork.
-When paired with a smart thermostat, they can drastically improve comfort, save customers more than 30% on their energy bill and seriously reduce a home’s greenhouse gas emissions.
+To create a comfort zoning system for a home, a certified HVAC specialist identifies areas in a house based on its layout, sun exposures and the amount of energy demand different areas require.
+The HVAC pro can then design a system that properly distributes air throughout the home harmonizing comfort and energy efficiency.
+These systems commonly involve numerous thermostats and adjustments to the ductwork.
+When paired with a smart thermostat, they can drastically improve comfort, save customers more than 30% on their energy bill and noticeably reduce a home’s greenhouse gas emissions.

 “How many times in a day do we heat or cool a room no one is using?
 It happens all the time, and it adds up to significant energy waste, and these systems are an optimal solution,” Lange said.

-If a homeowner’s budget doesn’t permit for major upgrades, replacing traditional incandescent light bulbs with energy-efficient LEDs is a low-cost, eco-friendly decision with a big impact on the environment.
-The majority of LEDs will last up to seven years and use about 90% less electricity than traditional bulbs.
+If a homeowner’s finances don’t make it possible for major upgrades, replacing regular incandescent light bulbs with energy-efficient LEDs is a low-cost eco-friendly decision with a large impact on the environment.
+Many LEDs will last up to seven years and use about 90% less electricity than traditional bulbs.

-With up to 30% in federal tax credits available to lower the expense of a solar installation, there may never be a better time to install one on a home.
-Over their lifetime, these quality, energy-producing systems can yield an average savings of about $60,000 and greatly reduce a homeowner’s cumulative carbon footprint.
+With as much as 30% in federal tax credits available to reduce the price of a solar installation, there may never be a better time to install one on a home.
+Over their lifetime, these quality energy-producing systems can yield an average savings of about $60,000 and greatly reduce a homeowner’s overall carbon footprint.

 “We have the best program in the country.
 Our experts will develop an energy savings plan that will help you get the most out of your system and show you’re making a direct positive impact on the environment,” Lange said.